jep9731/academic-MSDS422-coursework/README.md

 ---

+## Data

+The data used in each of the assignments was the Home Equity dataset that is used for credit risk analysis and loan default prediction.
+It contains information on 5,960 home equity loan applications, and its primary purpose is to predict whether an applicant will default on their loan.
+The dataset has 13 variables, with `BAD` as the target variable for predicting loan default and an amount variable to determine how much was lost.
+Additionally, there is a data dictionary that describes the variable types for each varaible and a short description on the values of each variable.

+---

 ## Coursework

 Each learning objective will be in its own folder with a more detailed `README.md` file that full describes the learning objectives, tools used, and data neccessary for each assignment.